Westfield High School (New Jersey)

-Westfield Senior High School (WHS, or Westfield High School) is a comprehensive public high school located in Westfield, in Union County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as the lone secondary school of the Westfield Public Schools.
+Westfield High School, also known as WHS or Westfield Senior High School, is a comprehensive public high school in Westfield, New Jersey, United States.
+It serves students in ninth through twelfth grades as the lone secondary school of the Westfield Public Schools.
 It was established in the early 1900s at its original location on Elm Street until 1951 when it was moved to its current location on Dorian Road.
 The new wing designated for biology, chemistry, physics, and other sciences, along with English as a Second Language (ESL) was completed in 2002.
 Westfield High School is overseen by the New Jersey Department of Education.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1928.

-As of the 2023–24 school year, the school had an enrollment of 1,784 students and 152.2 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.7:1.
-There were 21 students (1.2% of enrollment) eligible for free lunch and 11 (0.6% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 1,776 students and 155.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.
+There were 31 students (1.7% of enrollment) eligible for free lunch and 14 (0.8% of students) eligible for reduced-cost lunch.

 In 2023, the administration of Westfield High School was criticized for failing to address cyber harassment.
-In a report by the Associated Press, several AI-generated nudes of some 14-year-old female students had been distributed among fellow students.
+According to a report by the Associated Press, several AI-generated nudes of some 14-year-old female students had been distributed among fellow students.